fwolfsjaeger/doctrine-cockroachdb/README.md

 }
 ```

+Finally, you should register the `DoctrineCockroachDB\ORM\Listener\AddDefaultToSerialGeneratorListener` and
+`DoctrineCockroachDB\ORM\Listener\RemoveDefaultFromForeignKeysListener` (in that order)
+to get proper default values for the identifiers using SerialGenerator when using Doctrine ORM.

 ## Troubleshooting
 #### ERROR:  currval(): could not determine data type of placeholder $1
 This is caused by using the IdentityGenerator as GenerateValue strategy and Doctrine ORM's default `BasicEntityPersister`.